-😥 Encephalitis is inflammation (swelling) of the brain.

-🚯 Anyone can get encephalitis irrespective of age, gender, nationality or culture.

-😘 There are up to 6,000 new cases each year alone in the UK and many more thousands worldwide.

-😰 Encephalitis can be caused by an infection (e.g., virus, bacteria, fungus) or an inappropriate immune response directed against oneself.
-In some cases, a specific cause is not found despite extensive testing.

-😘 The variety of causes and presentations, along with the rapid onset (often dramatic) may make the management of this condition a challenge for doctors.

-Early and adequate diagnosis and treatment improve the outcomes.

-😥 The length of time spent in hospital (acute illness) can vary from days and weeks in some cases to months in others.

-🚯 Encephalitis has a variable mortality (death) rate depending on the underlying cause.
+- Encephalitis is inflammation (swelling) of the brain. - Anyone can get encephalitis irrespective of age, sex, nationality or culture. - Each year, between 1 and 1.5 million people develop encephalitis worldwide. - Encephalitis can be caused by an infection (e.g., virus, bacteria, fungus) or an inappropriate immune response.
+In some cases, a specific cause is not found despite extensive testing. - The variety of causes and presentations, along with the rapid onset (often dramatic) may make the management of this condition a challenge for doctors. - Early and adequate diagnosis and treatment improve the outcomes. - The length of time spent in hospital (acute illness) can vary from days and weeks in some cases to months in others. - Encephalitis has a variable mortality (death) rate depending on the underlying cause.

-What is encephalitis?
-9

-Symptoms of encephalitis

-Diagnosis of encephalitis .
-13

-Treatment of encephalitis .
-15

-Relapses .
-17

-Death from encephalitis

-Diagnosis of encephalitis Treatment of encephalitis Relapses